oplS17projects/Image-To-Sketch-Posterizing/README.md

   (bitwise-ior (bitwise-and red #xFF) (arithmetic-shift (bitwise-and green #xFF) 8) (arithmetic-shift (bitwise-and blue #xFF) 16)))
 ```

-This is how we stored the RGB into 24 bits binary, which using bitwise and shift to the correct position in binary bits.
+This is how we stored the RGB into 24 bits binary, which using bitwise and with xFF and then shift it to the correct position in 24 bits binary.

 <p align="center"><img src="https://github.com/oplS17projects/Image-To-Cartoon/blob/master/24bits.JPG" /></p>

-* Storing to list:
+* Store data
-	- By storing into a single list, the running time it O(n) to read and store.
+	- By storing into a single list, the running time is O(n).

 ```racket
 ;; This function read red/green/blue from PixelsList, then convert it to 24bits binays